 Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites in school.
 Many pupils own or have access to handheld devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.

 Children are allowed to bring their own phones to school but these must be handed in on arrival.
 Use of phones and devices is detailed in our Email, Internet and E-Safety Policy (inclusive of Social Media Policy and Procedures).
 This explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.

+Lowbrook Academy 's online safety policy explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
 Lowbrook Academy follows the DfE guidance regarding teaching online safety in schools (2019) Teaching online safety in schools